The hierarchy is always located on the left side of the editor.

-The Hierarchy is a tree view, which shows both the parent/child relationships between objects on the stage as well as the order in which they are rendered.
+The Hierarchy is a tree view, which shows both the parent-child relationships between objects on the stage as well as the order in which they are rendered.
+Learn about the Hierarchy by either watching the video or reading more below.

 Each row in the Hierarchy represents an item on the stage.
 A circle button with an arrow appears next to items that have children nested underneath them.
 This button allows you to expand and collapse the list of children.